Diversifying Deep Ensembles: A Saliency Map Approach for Enhanced OOD Detection, Calibration, and Accuracy: Method

-In Deep Ensemble models are trained independently.
-While there is a source of diversity in weight initialization, the method doesn't force different models to use different features.
-We thus raise a question, how can we train the models, which rely on different input features and implement different classification logic?
-We answer this question by proposing a new loss function, which is motivated by previous research in interpretability.
+In Deep Ensembles \cite{lakshminarayanan2017deepensemble}, the models $f(x; \theta_k), k \in \overline{1, N}$ are trained independently.
+While there is a source of diversity in weight initialization, this method does not force different models to use different features.
+Therefore, we turn to the question of how we can train and implement different classification logic for models that rely on different input features.
+We answer this question by proposing a new loss function, which is motivated by previous research on saliency maps \cite{selvaraju2017gradcam}.

-The importance of input features for output prediction is usually evaluated by computing salience maps.
-A simple way to build a salience map of the CNN is to compute gradients of the output w.r.t. input image \cite{simonyan2013saliencegrad}.
-The idea behind DED is to make salience maps of the models as different as possible, as shown in Figure \ref{fig:diversity}.
-Suppose we have an input image $x \in \mathbb{R}^D$ and models $f^i(x), i=\overline{1,N}$ with output logits $y_i = f^i(x)$, $y_i \in \mathbb{R}^C$, where $C$ is the number of classes.
-Then salience map $s_i$ can be computed by taking gradients of the output w.r.t. inputs:

-Models' similarity can be measured by computing cosine similarity between their salience maps.
-We thus propose the diversity loss function, by computing a mean cosine similarity between the salience maps of different models:
+The idea behind SDDE is to make the saliency maps \cite{simonyan2013saliencegrad} of the models as different as possible, as shown in Figure \ref{fig:diversity}.
+Suppose that we have computed a saliency map $S(x, y; \theta_k)$ for each model.
+The similarity of these models can be measured as a mean cosine similarity between their saliency maps.
+We thus propose the diversity loss function by computing the mean cosine similarity between the saliency maps of different models:

-The diversity loss is mixed with cross-entropy during training in a single optimization pipeline.
-The total loss has the following form:
+In SDDE, we use GradCAM \cite{selvaraju2017gradcam}, as it is more stable and requires less computation compared to the input gradient method \cite{simonyan2013saliencegrad}.
+As GradCAM is differentiable, the diversity loss and cross-entropy loss can be optimized together via gradient descent.
+The final loss has the following formula: